the immusoft story

 Immusoft’s ISP™ platform technology is hybrid cell/gene therapy approach, which uses a clinically validated, non-viral vector for safe, reliable insertion of functional genes into immune cells.
 Once administered back into the patient, a subset of ISP™ modified cells reside within survival niches in the body, continuously secreting gene-encoded protein(s).
 The platform’s broad utility to produce virtually any biologic drug entity, i.e. antibodies, proteins or enzymes, has the potential to disrupt the current standard of care for many diseases requiring recombinant enzyme replacement therapy, as well as, address orphan diseases with very small patient populations.

-platform.
+The development of the Immusoft ISP™ platform has been enabled by the licensing/acquisition of several key technology assets.
+First, Immusoft has acquired the exclusive rights to the ‘Sleeping Beauty’ transposon technology from Discovery Genomics and we have further optimized it for use with the ISP™ platform.
 This provides Immusoft with a highly efficient alternative to the current viral gene-delivery vehicles.
 In addition, we have an exclusive license option to core B-cell technology from the Baltimore lab at Caltech which provides a reliable methodology for the differentiation/amplification of modified B-cell-derived, plasma cell subsets expressing therapeutic proteins for introduction into the patient.
 We have filed two additional patent applications covering our extensive modifications to the technology.

 Our lead indication is MPS-1 Mucopolysaccharidosis Type I (MPS-1) a lethal disease which results from the lack of a functional enzyme called α-L iduronidase (IDUA).
 In its most severe form, children die at the early age of 3 yrs.
 Otherwise known as Hurler Scheie-Syndrome, the disease requires frequent IDUA infusions, which are expensive and palliative at best.
 Long-term survival is difficult to achieve.
-A key 2015 Immusoft goal is the submission of an IND for the treatment of MPS-1 using re-programmed, patient-derived plasma cells to express high levels of IDUA.
-Achievement of this milestone will pave the way to the first clinical trial involving use of the

-platform in human trials will position Immusoft to successfully build a pipeline of gene-based therapies to treat a number of serious diseases that currently have no effective therapeutic options.
+Successful validation of the ISP™ platform in human trials will position Immusoft to successfully build a pipeline of gene-based therapies to treat a number of serious diseases that currently have no effective therapeutic options.
 Our long term strategy is to advance internal programs for select indications and to work with strategic partners to find gene-based treatments for other serious diseases that represent areas of high medical need.